argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-programs.md

 ## Gpt 1.5B

 The Gpt 1.5B application example is provided in the the path : `/opt/sambaflow/apps/nlp/transformers_on_rdu/`.
-The scripts containing the `compile` and `run` commands for Gpt1.5B model can be accessed at [Gpt1.5B_single.sh](./files/Gpt1.5B_single.sh "Gpt1.5B_single.sh") or at `/data/ANL/scripts/Gpt1.5B_single.sh` on any SN30 compute node.
+The scripts containing the `compile` and `run` commands for Gpt1.5B model can be accessed at the path `/data/ANL/scripts/Gpt1.5B_base_single_compile.sh` and `/data/ANL/scripts/Gpt1.5B_base_single_run.sh` on any SN30 compute node.
 This script is compiled and run for only 1 instance and the model fits on 4 tiles or half of a RDU.
+The scripts are provided for reference.

 Change directory and copy files.